Are you a homeowner or building manager?

 FinCEN’s current expectation of receiving over 32 million such reports annually attests to the CTA’s excessive reach and the impracticality of its enforcement.
 The law’s effectiveness is further doubtful as it relies on self-reporting by the very individuals it seeks to regulate.
 Furthermore, the recent District Court ruling in Northern Alabama, which found the CTA to exceed constitutional bounds, highlights the Act’s legal fragility.
 Despite this, many small businesses remain under the threat of severe penalties for non-compliance.

-Any person who ‘willfully violates’ CTA’s beneficial ownership reporting requirements may be subject to a civil penalty of up to $591 for each day that the violation continues.
-They may also be subject to criminal penalties up to 2 years imprisonment and a fine of up to $10,000.
-Violations include willfully neglecting to file a beneficial ownership report, willfully filing false beneficial ownership information, or willfully failing to correct previously filed beneficial ownership information.
+Any person who would have ‘willfully violated’ CTA’s beneficial ownership reporting requirements would have been subject to a civil penalty of up to $591 for each day that the violation continues.
+They may also have been subject to criminal penalties up to 2 years imprisonment and a fine of up to $10,000.
+Violations included willfully neglecting to file a beneficial ownership report, willfully filing false beneficial ownership information, or willfully failing to correct previously filed beneficial ownership information.

 Posted In: Government, Legal, Regulation Reform